2024 Pacific typhoon season: Typhoon Ewiniar (Aghon)

 On May 21, the Joint Typhoon Warning Center (JTWC) began tracking an area of atmospheric convection 238 nmi southeast of Palau, noting that the system was moving northwestward towards an environment favorable for tropical cyclogenesis.
 By May 23, the disturbance became a tropical depression.
 The depression would later enter PAR, assigning the name Aghon, a replacement name for Ambo.
 At 18:00 UTC, the JTWC designated the depression as 01W, based on surface observations from Guiuan.
 Aghon made landfall over Homonhon Island and subsequently Giporlos, Eastern Samar in the early morning of May 25 (PHT).
 It made five more landfalls over Basiao and Cagduyong Islands of Catbalogan; Batuan in Ticao Island; Masbate City; and Torrijos, Marinduque.
 At 12:00 UTC, 01W intensified into a tropical storm while it was still in Tayabas Bay, which prompted the JMA to name the storm as Ewiniar.
 In the morning of May 26 (PHT), the storm made its eighth landfall over Lucena, Quezon in Luzon island.
 Ewiniar later intensified into a typhoon over Lamon Bay The storm made its final landfall over Patnanungan in the Polillo Islands.
 The typhoon left the PAR on May 29 and continued to weaken due to subsidence around the mid-latitude.
 On May 30, Ewiniar transitioned into an extratropical cyclone south-southwest of Yokosuka, Japan.
 Then at 18:00 UTC on May 31, Ewiniar entered the baroclinic zone and an area of high wind shear.

-Typhoon Ewiniar resulted in in total damages in the Philippines, with to agriculture and to infrastructure, while also causing six deaths, injuring eight people, and impacting around 152,266 others.
+Ewiniar resulted in in total damages in the Philippines, with to agriculture and to infrastructure, while also causing six deaths, injuring eight people, and impacting around 152,266 others.
 In Japan, heavy rainfall was observed in several regions, with a maximum of 52.5 mm (2.07 in) of rain being recorded in Miyake, Tokyo.